Electrical-Extrusion/sprint-4/Objective 7 - HTTP.md

 ## I Do
 HTTP is the common language of the web.
 Applications use HTTP to communicate requests and responses between a user (or client) and a server.
 To frame this topic in terms of our OSI network model, HTTP lives in the application layer.
-HTTP is thus layered on top of TCP (remember: TCP lives at the transport layer).
-HTTP uses TCP to transport its message data.
+HTTP is thus layered on top of TCP (remember: TCP lives at the transport layer) and uses TCP to transport its message data.
 IP and Ports fall below these at the Network layer and Data Link layer, respectively.
+You can think of the HTTP/TCP relationship like you think of the IP/Port relationship where the latter takes care of details that the former is not conerned with.

 On the surface, HTTP is a simple 'request-response' protocol.
 The client makes a request, and the server responds with an OK message code or an error message code.
 You might be familiar with the error code: 404, if you've ever seen a message like this:
 ![enter image description here](https://lh3.googleusercontent.com/hw7DDpu_ZwSxFNIWDQHGUaIV-2ZAtc-I6hLpnsKyV9qtZsPbAoW5VJuJZ_8zOIUZmSRsQNyvwXj-)
+Other important codes include 200 and 202 (OK),

 Under the hood, HTTP is using scripting terms - GET, POST, PUT, and DELETE.
 If you've ever used or studied REST APIs you may  be familiar with these terms, or have maybe even used them in a scripting language like Python or Javascript.
 Definitions can be found below:
 |Word|Definition  |